 In the urban ag world, tales of keeping chickens and bees, and even of goats mowing lawns and bluffs, are fairly common.
 Lesser known is the world of urban rabbit keeping.
 Yet for many reasons the very old tradition of raising meat rabbits is ripe for a comeback.
 Like chickens, rabbits can help consume leftover family food scraps, notably vegetables and a bit of fruit.
 And since their poop is … [Read more...] about Rabbits and the new gamekeepers

-NOTE: Work-in-Progress* Writing about goat mowers will probably be among my most favorite essays for the chapbook that will accompany this show.
+NOTE: Writing about goat mowers will probably be among my most favorite essays for the chapbook that will accompany this show.
 That's because the link between industrial-scale fossil fuel use and an overtaxed economy and environment are so painfully felt.
-And it's surprising sometimes that the answers to these predicaments will come less in terms of newfangled technologies but … [Read more...] about Goats on the green
+And it's surprising sometimes that the answers to these predicaments will come less in terms of newfangled technologies but rather are likely to … [Read more...] about Goats on the green

 Bees are a passion of mine though I don't yet keep bees myself.
 I have, however, built a habitat garden for bees, butterflies, and birds in every place I've lived since I was 21.
 My hope is to reinvigorate bee populations, build respect for the selfless work bees do for us, and bring bees back into the sacred place of honor they once held in all human societies.
 This is the piece on keeping … [Read more...] about City bee keeping

 NOTE: Work-in-Progress.* Urban chickens are embraced in certain places, while in others, acceptance is a struggle due to factors like culture, zoning, and the fear of "going backward."
-So I decided to make this piece more whimsical and storybook like in its design sensibility to present a more disarming look at our long-time feathered friends. — Lindsay Curren *After a first round of cuts and … [Read more...] about Urban chickens
+So I decided to make this piece more whimsical and storybook like in its design sensibility to present a more disarming look at our long-time feathered friends. — Lindsay Curren … [Read more...] about Urban chickens